jrgp/soldat-pystats/readme.md

  - Make updater script *and* web ui script both take in an argument or default path to a config file that includes the soldat server dir, prefix for all redis keys, redis server connect info, and data retention. **done**

- - Display each player's top enemies and victims

  - Data retention setting.
 Work by traversing kill log in reverse and decrementing stats each kill/event would have incremented if it is past the cutoff point.
-Also delete players with 0 kills/etc.
+Also delete players with 0 kills/etc. **works**

+ - Display each player's top enemies and victims